 An experienced criminal defense attorney can often obtain a reduced charge, reduced penalty or dismissal of charges for you.

-An experienced criminal defense attorney may be able to get a felony reduced to a misdemeanor thus preventing you from becoming a convicted felon and having all the negative consequences of a felony conviction.
+An experienced attorney may be able to get a felony reduced to a misdemeanor thus preventing you from becoming a convicted felon and having all the negative consequences of a felony conviction.

 By reducing penalties, an attorney can help reduce jail time or even prevent their client from having to serve any jail time.
 Dismissal of charges is almost always the best outcome for a client.